Welkin-Y/cc-mini/README.md

 ### Permission prompt

-When the assistant wants to run a write or bash tool, you'll see:
+When the assistant wants to run a write or bash tool:

 ```
 Permission required: Bash